jbetz34/jbetz34.github.io/docs/_drafts/posts/DRAFT-To-Infinity-and-Beyond.md

 #### **{{ page.subtitle }}**

-Documentation around how numbered datatypes work in q/kdb+ is very sparse and scattered around the site in various sections.
-After my own struggles with the upper/lower limits of these datatypes, I have decided to compile some information that I have learned by scouring the KX website or through my own trial & error processes.
+Titled after one of the footnotes in the KX documentation, this post takes a closer look at the edge case numbers in q/kdb+.
+After my own struggles with the upper/lower limits of these datatypes, I have decided to compile some information that I have learned by scouring the KX website.
 The three datatypes that we will be exploring are shorts, longs and ints.
 Floats and reals have been excluded from this post for simplicity.
 Each of these three datatypes acts similarly when reaching the maximum/minimum limit, unless explicitly stated assume that the described behavior is consistent across each datatype.
 If you are unfamiliar with kdb+ datatypes, you can read about them from the KX website [here][kx-datatypes].

 <!-- excerpt-end -->